Topology of angle valued maps, bar codes and Jordan blocks: The results

-The paper contains in addition to the present section, which summarizes the results, seven more sections and one appendix.
-In Section~\ref{S2} we review and prove simple results about graph representations of the two relevant graphs for this paper, $G_{2m}$ and $\mathcal Z.$ In Sections~\ref{SS3} and \ref {S4} we provide the background and intermediate results for the proof of Theorem~\ref {T1} and the verification that $\delta^f_r$ and $C_r(f)$ are equal.
-We also prove Theorem~\ref{T1}.
-In Section \ref{S6} we define the function $\delta^f_r$ and prove Theorem~\ref{T2}.
-In Sections~\ref{SS6} and \ref{S9} we discuss the Poincar\'e duality for the configurations $C_r(f)$ and $C^m_r(f)$ and establish Theorems \ref{T3} and \ref{T5}.
+The paper contains, in addition to the present section which summarizes the results, eight more sections which describe the concepts involved in and provide the proofs of the results and three appendices.
+In Section~\ref{S2} we review simple results about graph representations of the two graphs relevant for this paper, $G_{2m}$ and $\mathcal Z.$ In Section~\ref{SS3} we define the sets $\mathcal B^{\dots}_r(f)$ and $\mathcal J_r(f)$ and provide the preliminaries for the proof of Theorem~\ref{T1}.
+In Section~\ref{S4} we prove Theorem~\ref{T1}.
+In Section~\ref{SS5} we define the function $\delta^f_r$ and prove Theorem~\ref{T2}.
+In Sections~\ref{SS6} and \ref{SS7} we discuss the Poincar\'e duality for the configurations $C_r(f)$ and $C^m_r(f)$ and prove Theorems~\ref{T3} and \ref{T6}.
 In Section~\ref{SS2} we discuss some linear algebra of linear relations and prove Theorem~\ref{T4}.
-The appendix provides an example of tame map and describes its bar codes and Jordan cells.
-The example is taken from \cite{BD11}. .1in
+In Section~\ref{S9} we verify Theorem~\ref{T7}.
+Appendix~\ref{App1} provides an example of tame map and describes its bar codes and Jordan cells.
+Appendix~\ref{App2} illustrates the behavior of bar codes with respect to a continuous deformation of the map.
+Appendix~\ref{SS10} provides a few observations about $\kappa[t^{-1},t]$-modules.

-The algebraic topology-minded reader can easily realize that the collection of bar codes described in this paper can be derived from the Leray spectral sequence of the map $f:X\to S^1$ whose $E_2-$ term is the homology of $S^1$ with coefficients in the constructible sheaf defined by the homology of $f^{-1}(U),$ $U\subset \mathbb S^1.$ The interpretation of the stability results (Theorems \ref{T2} and \ref {T91}) in terms of such spectral sequence is an interesting problem. .1in
+Note that if $f\colon X\to \mathbb S^1$ is not surjective, then the set $\mathcal J_r(f)$ vanishes for all $r$.
+Note also that a real-valued $f$ can be viewed as a non-surjective angle-valued map, and the bar codes are essentially the same as the zigzag persistence barcodes cf.\ \cite{CSD09}.
+In this case there is no need to consider $\mathbb T$ and $\mathbb T\setminus \Delta_\mathbb T$; the natural place for the support of the configuration $C_r(f)$, consisting of closed $r$-barcodes and open $(r-1)$-barcodes, is $\mathbb C$; and the natural place for the support of $C^m_f(f)$, consisting of the closed-open $r$-barcodes and open-closed $r$-barcodes, is $\mathbb C\setminus \Delta$.